Hurricane Season 2024: Helene, Milton Wreak Havoc on Southeastern Coast of United States

 Nevertheless, while the damage from Milton was significant, many have expressed relief as the storm’s impact resulted less destructive than initially forecasted.

-“You face two hurricanes in a couple of weeks — not easy to go through — but I’ve seen a lot of resilience throughout this state,” Florida governor Ron DeSantis said.
-He stated that he was “very confident that this area is going to bounce back very, very quickly.”
+“You face two hurricanes in a couple of weeks — not easy to go through — but I’ve seen a lot of resilience throughout this state,” Florida Gov. Ron DeSantis said.
+He said he was “very confident that this area is going to bounce back very, very quickly.”

 In the aftermath of both hurricanes, many have pointed to the role climate change plays in intensifying natural disasters, especially those experienced during this hurricane season.